TobiaszCudnik/demo-grpc-locations/README.md

 Example implementation of a location reporting system based on gRPC and protocol buffers.
 Clients send diff based location data in binary streams.
 The server lists them and marks the stalled ones.

-Part of an interview proces with Balena.
+Part of an interview proces with Balena (2020).

 ### Building